Alias (Mac OS): User interface

 In System 7, the only way to create an alias was to select the original and choose "Make Alias" from the "File" menu.
 An alias, with the same name and " alias" appended would then be created in the same folder.
 In later versions, it became possible to create aliases by drag-and-drop, while holding down the command and option modifier keys.

 Mac OS 8.5 added a feature for re-connecting aliases that had been broken for one reason or another (when the simple search algorithms failed to find a reliable replacement).
 This was done by selecting a new target through the standard Open File dialog.

 In Mac OS 8.5 options were added for command-option dragging an object in the Finder to create an alias at that location.
 This is where the alias cursor was added to the system.
 The cursor mirrors the appearance of the "create shortcut" cursor on Windows systems.

 Programming API

-The Alias Manager API is part of Carbon.
-It is unknown whether it was present in Mac OS Classic.